 History of ARCH

-There are well established arrangements in place for regional working in South West Wales, based on a long history of the Abertawe Bro Morgannwg and Hywel Dda University Health Boards working together.
-Formed in 2015, A Regional Collaboration for Health (ARCH) is a unique partnership between these Health Boards and Swansea University.
+There are well established arrangements in place for regional working in South West Wales, based on a long history of Swansea Bay and Hywel Dda University Health Boards working together.
+Formed in 2015, A Regional Collaboration for Health (ARCH) is a unique partnership between the two Health Boards and Swansea University.
 We believe a joined up regional approach is the only way we will be able to deliver meaningful change to improve the health, wealth and wellbeing for the people of South West Wales.

 During 2017/18 ARCH became one strand of the City Deal that was awarded by the UK government to the Swansea Bay City Region.
 The City Region brings with it a new way of working.
 The ARCH partners are working in partnership with local authorities and industry to influence the wider determinants of health such as housing, education, transport and economic regeneration.
 In addition, ARCH are